foobnix/LibreraReader/docs/wiki/what-is-new/8.1/index.md

 # Syncing via Google Drive

 Syncing is intended to be used on multiple Android devices connected to Google Drive.
-While reading a book, you will be able to pick up on your tablet at night right where you left off on your phone during the day.
+While reading a book, you will be able to pick up on your tablet at night right where you've left off on your phone during the day.
 Syncing is supported by **all** apps of the Librera family.
 And it's FREE.

 You can sync the following parameters: